timmons1234/project_template/README.md

 ## Motivation
 Network and Security Engineering are two specialized areas facing skill gaps of their practitioners.
 Examining the problem has the potential to allow similarities to be drawn between network and security engineering and other markets which may allow training solutions that work in other markets to be applied to network and security training.
-Examples of training paradigms that may be cross disciplinary are training the trainer, training the auditor, training management to better understand workloads, improving seasoning for green engineers.
+Examples of training paradigms that might be cross disciplinary are training the trainer, training the auditor, training management to better understand workloads, improving seasoning for green engineers.

 ## Proposed Solution.
 How do we propose to tackle this problem (that has been identified in the previous paragraphs, is interesting to the community, and has yet to be tackled by other researchers?